coddra/cuilt/README.md

 CONFIG({
     .project = {
-        .name = basename(cwd()),    // name of the project and the output executable .src_d = "src",             // source directory
+        .name = basename(cwd()), // name of the project and the output executable .src = "src",            // source directory
-        .bin_d = "bin",             // build directory
+        .bin = "bin",            // build directory
-        .test_d = "test",           // test directory
+        .test = "test",          // test directory
         .do_c = NULL,            // name of the custom c file.
-Will be filled by the CONFIG macro .build_exe = own_path(),    // path to the 'do' executable },
+Will be set by the CONFIG macro .do_exe = own_path(),    // path to the 'do' executable },
     .cc = {
         .command = "cc",         // compiler command
         .flags = MKLIST("-Wall", "-Wextra", "-Werror", "-std=c11"), // compiler flags
     },
     .process = {                 // can be set to customize the processes .init = NULL,            // init function that will be called before any command .build = &___build,      // build function
         .run = &___run,          // run function
         .test = NULL,            // test function
         .clean = NULL,           // clean function
     },
     .log_level = LOG_INFO,       // log level
 })

 // in cuilt.h